ajoslin/switch-fn/readme.md

 An object, with keys being the 'cases' to match against and values being the function to call in each case.

-If no matching is found, and a 'default' case is given, it will be used.
+If no case matching the input is found and a 'default' case is given, it will be used.

 ## More Examples